THE 3 WEEKS & 9 DAYS

 Grappling with Loss

-The 3 Weeks - 9 Days before Tisha B'Av are a time of mourning and sadness.
-Why does God let us suffer?
-This question may be impossible to answer, but, on Tisha B’Av, it’s just as impossible to ignore.
+The 3 Weeks and the 9 Days leading up to Tisha B'Av are a time of mourning, when we remember some of the greatest tragedies that have ever befallen the Jewish people.
+In the face of that, we find ourselves grappling with a difficult question: Why does God let us suffer?
+This question may be impossible to answer, but, on as Tisha B’Av 2025 approaches, it’s just as impossible to ignore.

 When Do The Three Weeks & Nine Days Start?